bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 Modals will not render their content in the document until they are shown (lazily rendered).
 Modals, when visible, are rendered **appended to the `<body>` element**.
 The placement of the `<b-modal>` component will not affect layout, as it always renders as a placeholder comment node (`<!---->`).
-You can revert to the behaviour of previous BootstrapVue versions via the use of the [`static` prop](#lazy-loading-and-static-modals).
+You can revert to the behaviour of older BootstrapVue versions via the use of the [`static` prop](#lazy-loading-and-static-modals).

 ## Toggle modal visibility